Yelemam/SQL_Challenge/README.md

 8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

-# List of Contents
+# Table of Contents

  1. employee_ERD.png: an image file of the ERD
  2. Employee_CreatingTable.sql: a .sql file for creating the tables
  3. Employee_Queries.sql: a .sql file of the queries
  4. Employee_creatingtable _importing_queries.sql: a complete .sql file with creating importaing and queries.
- 5. 8 .csv file for the output of each query.
+ 5. Eight .csv file for the output of each query.
- 6 2 ERD Diagrams and schema
+ 6  Two ERD Diagrams and a schema